-30 Illinois Chamber of Commerce Comments on Draft 3
+Illinois Chamber of Commerce Comments on Draft 3

-31 CTU-IFT Comments on Draft 3
+CTU-IFT Comments on Draft 3

-32 Many of the comments received focused on the implementation of the state plan and will be more appropriately developed through guidance developed by ISBE beginning in the first quarter of 2017.
+&lt;sup>32 Many of the comments received focused on the implementation of the state plan and will be more appropriately developed through guidance developed by ISBE beginning in the first quarter of 2017.

-- College and career readiness: A framework was presented in Draft 1 that had three major components --GPA, SAT, and two or more academic benchmarks or industry credentials.
+- College and career readiness: A framework was presented in Draft 1 that had three major components -GPA, SAT, and two or more academic benchmarks or industry credentials.
 A suggestion from the field prompted the incorporation of an alternative College and Career Pathway into Draft 2 to further assist in clarifying this indicator.
 This is testimony to the involvement of the community in the process, the responsiveness to accepting new ideas in the draft, and the time we have invested in allowing for community engagement to allow for this important dialogue to occur. - Chronic absenteeism: There was interest at an early accountability stakeholder meeting in chronic absenteeism as a student success/school quality indicator.
-Numerous stakeholders have submitted comments in support of this indicator33.
+Numerous stakeholders have submitted comments in support of this indicator.
 ISBE heard support at meetings for this indicator as a proven early warning sign of academic risk and of the likelihood a student will drop out of school.
-The definition of chronic absenteeism is being developed by the Attendance Commission. - Accountability: The development of the accountability system, including identification and weighting of the included indicators, was heavily informed by the accountability working group34, the technical steering committee, recommendations of the IBAMC, and the P-20 Council, as well as the statements submitted during public comment periods and during the listening tour meetings.
-Not all indicators recommended were able to be included, predominantly because they did not meet one or more of the technical criteria required in ESSA (e.g., being valid, reliable, and comparable across all LEAs in the state, capable of being disaggregated for each student demographic group, supported by research that high performance or improvement is likely to increase student learning, or will aid in the meaningful differentiation of schools). - Exit criteria for comprehensive and targeted supports: The exit criteria for comprehensive and targeted support and improvement were expanded to include a trajectory for student achievement and a strong plan for sustainability based on feedback provided during the first period of public comment by the Consortium for Educational Change. - Fine arts: Numerous commenters indicated they believed the fine arts should be included in ESSA, but in many cases did not specify what this could mean (e.g., some commentators only suggested that the fine arts are important whereas others mentioned a fine arts indicator should be included within the accountability system). - School library and media specialists: School library and media specialists were present at almost every listening tour meeting across the state and submitted numerous comments expressing the value that licensed school library and media specialists provide to schools, classrooms, and students.
+The definition of chronic absenteeism is being developed by the Attendance Commission. - Accountability: The development of the accountability system, including identification and weighting of the included indicators, was heavily informed by the accountability working group, the technical steering committee, recommendations of the IBAMC, and the P-20 Council, as well as the statements submitted during public comment periods and during the listening tour meetings.
+Not all indicators recommended were able to be included, predominantly because they did not meet one or more of the technical criteria required in ESSA (e.g., being valid, reliable, and comparable across all LEAs in the state, capable of being disaggregated for each student demographic group, supported by research that high performance or improvement is likely to increase student learning, or will aid in the meaningful differentiation of schools). - Fine arts: Numerous commenters indicated they believed the fine arts should be included in ESSA, but in many cases did not specify what this could mean (e.g., some commentators only suggested that the fine arts are important whereas others mentioned a fine arts indicator should be included within the accountability system). - School library and media specialists: School library and media specialists were present at almost every listening tour meeting across the state and submitted numerous comments expressing the value that licensed school library and media specialists provide to schools, classrooms, and students.
 ISBE will include language in the Title I District Plans that asks districts "how they will identify and address disparities in library resources."